nileshtrip/EE127Notes/README.md

 ##

-Thanks to Max Simchowitz (and the Spring 2018 EE227C course) for the nice notes template.
+Thanks to Max Simchowitz (and the Spring 2018 EE227C course) for the nice Latex macros file.